ksymtypes − a tool to work with Linux−kernel symtypes files

 Output version information and exit.

-The consolidate command reads symtypes files from the path specified on the command line, consolidates their contents by merging duplicate types and writes the output to the specified file.
+The consolidate command reads symtypes files from the specified path, consolidates their contents by merging duplicate types and writes the output to the specified file.
 The input path should point to a directory that the command recursively searches for all symtypes files.
 In a typical use case, this will be a build directory of the Linux kernel.

 Available